 Considerations of Sustainable Procurement

-A sustainable procurement life cycle requires buy-in from stakeholders across the company, training in best practices, purposeful technology purchases and integrations, and a long-term view of return on investment.
-Here are some of the most important considerations — and biggest challenges — when it comes to sustainable procurement.
+A sustainable procurement lifecycle requires buy-in from stakeholders across the company, training in best practices, purposeful technology purchases and integrations, and a long-term view of return on investment.
+Here are some of the most important considerations—and biggest challenges—when it comes to sustainable procurement:

-• Tracking, measuring and reporting sustainability metrics: Effective sustainable procurement performance assessment begins with identifying which KPIs are most relevant for the business.
-Common categories of KPIs include environmental, social, economic, governance, process, outcome, supplier and transportation.
-Specific KPIs include energy consumption, supplier diversity, cost savings from sustainability initiatives, regulatory compliance, carbon emission reduction, percentage of suppliers meeting sustainability standards and vehicle reduction.
-These and other KPIs can be tracked through supplier assessment tools, sustainability scorecards and regular audits.
+• Tracking, measuring, and reporting sustainability metrics: Effective sustainable procurement performance assessment begins with identifying which KPIs are most relevant for the business.
+Common categories of KPIs include environmental, social, economic, governance, process, outcome, supplier, and transportation.
+Specific KPIs include energy consumption, supplier diversity, cost savings from sustainability initiatives, regulatory compliance, carbon emission reduction, percentage of suppliers meeting sustainability standards, and vehicle reduction.
+These and other KPIs can be tracked through supplier assessment tools, sustainability scorecards, and regular audits.

 • Mitigating the risk of greenwashing: Labeling products and processes as “sustainable” doesn’t guarantee that they are.
-To avoid this so-called greenwashing, organizations should set clear and measurable sustainability goals, conduct thorough supplier assessments and prioritize transparency.
-Using standardized reporting frameworks like the Global Reporting Initiative, implementing product life cycle assessments and seeking third-party verification can help evaluate a product’s full environmental impact.
-Continuous improvement, supplier collaboration and ongoing education for procurement staff can also help prevent the acquisition of products that are sustainable in name only.
+To avoid this so-called greenwashing, organizations should set clear and measurable sustainability goals, conduct thorough supplier assessments, and prioritize transparency.
+Using standardized reporting frameworks like the Global Reporting Initiative, implementing product lifecycle assessments, and seeking third-party verification can help evaluate a product’s full environmental impact.
+Continuous improvement, supplier collaboration, and ongoing education for procurement staff can also help prevent the acquisition of products that are sustainable in name only.

 • Managing initial investment costs: While sustainable procurement offers long-term benefits, initial investments can be challenging.
 To manage costs, start with small, discrete projects that can be easily controlled and monitored via performance metrics.
 Companies can also balance environmental and governance initiatives with projects that are more directly focused on cost savings to help manage overall expenses.
 Collaborating with suppliers can also help reduce the costs associated with sustainable procurement, for both the buyer and the seller.
-For example, by sharing data about things like supply chain logistics, anticipated spikes in business and planned product releases, buyers and suppliers can work together to identify the most cost-effective transportation schedules and routes.
+For example, by sharing data about things like supply chain logistics, anticipated spikes in business, and planned product releases, buyers and suppliers can work together to identify the most cost-effective transportation schedules and routes.

 The Future of Sustainable Procurement